-Now let’s say you walk into a restaurant and the cook greets you by name; and they say they’ve made something just for you.
+Now let’s say you walk into a restaurant and the cook greets you by name, and they say they’ve made something just for you.
 And the dish they bring out is tailored to your likes.
 And the waiter drew funny cartoons on your napkin.
 And the cook asks how your dog is.
 And you leave the restaurant feeling like the people there really know you.
 That’s the full personalization experience.

-Dubb’s personalization features allows the individualized customization to stay with the viewer throughout the experience, and uses updated, modern methods that appeal to the digital generations (obviously that includes emoji ).
+Dubb’s personalization feature allows the individualized customization to stay with the viewer throughout the experience and uses updated, modern methods that appeal to the digital generations (obviously that includes emoji ).
 The videos are easily created on your phone from anywhere; then they can be personalized for each person, customized for a group, and sent immediately.
 Viewers can react to videos using emoji, and the interaction increases the feeling of customization.
 Marketers can set up an email outbound campaign or broadcast without losing personalization (and without having to write a new dry erase whiteboard message for each video).

 Avoid sending emails that go directly to spam.
 Whiteboards are quick and quirky, but they don’t leave the long-lasting impression that leads to click-throughs or sales.
 A personalized experience means that the consumer can trust you.
 They want to see behind the curtain and feel like their individual needs are being considered.
 By overlaying text directly on video, Dubb makes the consumer feel cared for, using tools they’re familiar with, throughout the entire presentation.